-Once the case representation and the similarity metrics have been configured myCBR includes a tool to perform the k Nearest Neighbour (kNN) retrieval.
+Once the case representation and the similarity metrics have been configured myCBR includes a tool to perform the retrieval.
 This tool can be used to optimise the performance of the retrieval process by modifying the weights and similarity metrics.

-Using myCBR we have created the knowledge model that defines the case structure and retrieval process.
-In order to create a ready to use application, we have to export that knowledge model to COLIBRI Studio.
-COLIBRI Studio has its own tool for defining case structures and similarity metrics that are able to import those knowledge models created by myCBR.
-These tools are shown in Figure 4.
-Once these tools have imported the case structure and similarity configuration, the CBR system can be generated using the Template-Based Design process supported by COLIBRI Studio and explained in Section 4.
+COLIBRI Studiohas its own tool for defining case structures and similarity metrics, but it is able to import those knowledge models created by myCBR.
+These tools are shown in Figure 5.
+Once these tools have imported the case structure and similarity configuration, the CBR system can be generated using the Template-Based Design process supported by COLIBRI Studioas explained in Section 4.